How to Light a Fire in a Wood-Burning Stove

 I only use fire lighters when newspaper fails to get the kindling alight.
 Open the stove door and add several sheets of scrunched up paper to the top of the ash.
 Some people prefer to roll the paper into a cylinder then twist the ends together.

-Next add small bits of Kindling, on top of your paper or fire lighter, typically arranged in a 'wigwam' pattern.
-Kindling is any easy burning material but typically dry twigs or a soft wood like pine chopped into small pieces with a hand axe.
+Next add small bits of kindling on top of your paper or fire lighter, typically arranged in a 'wigwam' pattern.
+Kindling is any easy-burning material, typically dry twigs or a soft wood like pine chopped into small pieces with a hand axe.

 Fire lighters are normally made of paraffin wax and are a useful standby if paper fails to get things going.
 Some manufacturers add small amounts of kerosene or other light fuel to the wax in order to make them burn better.